MarcosCunhaDev/products-app/README.md

 - React Navigation;

+I successfully implemented all the basic features, as well as some of the bonus features (such as deep linking and a native module) for the Android version of the app.
+For testing purposes, I recommend running the Android version.
+I’ve included a link to the most recently generated APK in case the reviewer is unable to run the app locally.
+Please feel free to reach out with any questions, feedback, or suggestions!

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.